 Here are some tips to help your dog digest food:

-- Maintain hydration: Provide your dog with fresh, clean water at all times.
+Provide your dog with fresh, clean water at all times.

+Monitor any stool changes as well.
+If your dog shows signs of stomach problems, talk to your veterinarian.
 By following these tips, you can help keep your dog’s digestive system healthy and functioning properly.

 In summary, digestion time is closely linked to overall diet quality.
 The ingredients in a dog’s food, the balance of nutrients, and the meal’s digestibility all play a direct role in how efficient nutrient absorption.
 High-quality proteins, appropriate fiber levels, and balanced fats and carbohydrates support smoother digestion, while poorly digestible fillers or imbalanced formulas can slow processing or lead to irregular stool patterns.
 When dogs are fed highly digestible, nutritionally balanced meals, they are more likely to experience consistent stool quality, steady energy levels, and predictable digestion patterns.